 On March 22, 2013 Waverly Township was notified by PPL of a change in their policy regarding tree trimming in Waverly Township (and all other townships).
 The Township Shade Tree Commission will be meeting soon to discuss the implications to our Township and develop a path forward to work with the power company on implementing this policy within the Township.

-The township has installed a 9 Hole Disc Golf Course on the recreational field adjacent to the township municipal office on Lake Henry Drive.
+The township has installed an 18 Hole Disc Golf Course on the recreational field adjacent to the township municipal office on Lake Henry Drive.
 The course was designed by Township Supervisor Dr. Douglas Klamp.
 Professional disc golf course designer, Dan Doyle, assisted with the placement of some of the tee areas and target locations.
-Professional-grade disc golf targets have been installed by the township maintenance staff.
-The course is available for use by area residents, environmental conditions permitting.
-An additional 9 holes are planned for future development in the area below and west of the sewer treatment lagoons.
+Professional-grade disc golf targets have been installed on holes 1 through 9 by the township maintenance staff.
+The course is available for use at no charge, environmental conditions permitting.
+An additional 9 holes has been laid out with temporary tees and targets in the area below and west of the sewer treatment lagoons.
+All 18 holes are playable; holes 10 through 18 are more challenging and more rustic terrain.
 The township now has various discs available for purchase at the township municipal office during regular business hours, or golfers may bring their own discs to play the course.
 The discs may be purchased at a cost of $ 10.00 @.
 Disc Golf is a very enjoyable recreational activity for all members of the family.

 The schoolhouse, one of the oldest in Northeastern Pennsylvania, was built by Elder John Miller to serve as a meeting place to educate the first settler's children, including African Americans who had been enslaved.
 It was also used as a house of worshipfor our area's first congregations prior to building their respective churches.
 This small building represents Waverly's earliest history and much work is still needed to preserve it.

-All items, no larger than that which may be lifted by two men, may be put out.
+All items, no larger than 2 men can lift, may be put out.

-Paint cans with paint, Automobile type batteries, all electronics and Household Garbage will NOT be picked up.
+Paint cans with paint, automobile type batteries, all electronics (computers, TVs, microwaves), household garbage, and tires will NOT be picked up.